nukusaba/Real-Ann/README.md

 - Some extra split names for SM64 for slightly diffrent routes.
 - Some alternative nameing in SM64 such as "Bowser 1" or "DW" for "BitDW".
 - All Lemmings levels for versions using the Amiga percentages.
-- Super Mario Party Jamboree - Party-Planer Trek (any%) (split names given by TotorRuns)
+- Super Mario Party Jamboree - Party-Planer Trek (any%) (split names and image sources given by TotorRuns)
-- Phoenix Wright Ace Attorney - original cases (split names given by TotorRuns)
+- Phoenix Wright Ace Attorney - original cases (split names and image sources given by TotorRuns)

 ### What is planed to be supported
 - Some one-off things for games i, or my friends, enjoy running or watching.